CESNET/google-group-connector/README.md

 Thirdly, set your API Scopes according to [this guide](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority) to be able to access Google Groups data via service account.
 Otherwise, you will get `Insufficient Permission Exception`.

+If you wish to use Drive API, please enable it in developer console.
+Just adding scopes is not sufficient.

 ### Create necessary files

 Properties file is necessary for successful execution of the application.
 Name your properties file according to your domain name.
 E.g. if your domain name is **domain.org** then your properties file would be named like this: